From Paper to E9-1-1 to NG9-1-1 and Beyond

 The public safety communications industry has changed drastically since APCO was founded in 1935.
 ECC staff must now be knowledgeable about cutting edge technologies — not only how they work but how they will impact their ECCs and the community they serve.

-NEW!
 Get a copy of APCO Internationals Definitive Guide to Next Generation 9-1-1, published August 8, 2022.

 Next Generation 9‑1‑1

 Next Generation 9‑1‑1 (NG9-1-1) is a secure, nationwide, interoperable, standards-based, all-IP emergency communications infrastructure enabling end-to-end transmission of all types of data, including voice and multimedia communications from the public to an emergency communications center.